Private Scholarship Offerings

 The Michigan 2020 Plan was introduced by Senator Gretchen Whitmer and others.
 The proposed package of legislation provides Michigan high school graduates – public, private or home-schooled – with the opportunity to have the cost of their college education paid for in its entirety.

-The group has created the Michigan 2020 Scholarship Competition -- http://www.mi2020video.com/ -- this is an opportunity for a graduating high school student to win $10,000 for college tuition.
-We hope you help market this scholarship competition (we want a student who is planning to attend a 4-year public to win!).
+The group has created the Michigan 2020 Scholarship Competition.
+This is an opportunity for a graduating high school student to win $10,000 for college tuition.

 Amount of award: $10,000.00